Under 26? You’ve got health insurance options

 Option 5: Investigate Your Eligibility for Medicaid Coverage

 Depending on your annual income and other criteria, you could be eligible for Medicaid coverage through your state’s Medicaid program.

 Medicaid is the state and federal program that helps to cover medical costs for Americans living with limited income or resources.
-Find out if you’re eligible here.
+You can find out if you’re eligible for Medicaid online.

 Option 6: Look into a Catastrophic Health Insurance Plan

 As someone under 30, you could be eligible to sign up for a “catastrophic health insurance plan.”
 Catastrophic plans are designed to protect you in worst-case-scenario medical situations.
 With a plan like this, you’ll be paying for all medical care you may need up to a maximum amount (your “deductible”).